 Before you scroll through the gallery of haircuts for women with round face shapes, I need to cover one more thing: maintenance.
 This includes both your salon visits and your daily styling time.

-There’s nothing worse than walking out of the salon feeling gorgeous… just to get frustrated when you can’t duplicate the look at home, or when it grows out too fast.
+There’s nothing worse than walking out of the salon feeling gorgeous… to get frustrated when you can’t duplicate the look at home or when it grows out too fast.
 You should always think about this upkeep, your hair type, and your face shape before trying a new style.

 🗓 Haircut frequency:

 - Annual or biannual salon visits are ideal for you.
 Ask for a low-maintenance cut that’ll look great as it gets longer.
-This will most likely be a bob, lob, shag, or layered cut of some kind.
+This will likely be a bob, lob, shag, or layered cut.
 Decide what length you want and go from there.
 Pixies and edgy hairstyles won’t be a good fit.

 - You don’t mind popping in for a trim every couple of months.
-Any haircut from the gallery below will look great, so long as it matches your hair type.
-If you want bangs, tell your stylist you can only get them trimmed every 8 weeks or so.
+Any haircut from the gallery below will look great if it matches your hair type.
+If you want bangs, tell your stylist you can only trim them every 8 weeks.
 They’ll work with you to find the right low-maintenance length.

 - You have higher priorities than styling your hair each day.
 Whether the kids have you up early or you’re rushing off to work (or both), try to find photos of hairstyles that match your natural texture.
 If you have straight hair and show your stylist a curly inspiration photo, you’d need to spend an hour achieving that look daily.
 And know that bangs normally need daily styling regardless of your hair type.

 - You have 15 – 30 minutes to do your hair every morning.
-Feel free to try out bangs, facial framing, or even shorter layers that you tease every day.
-But you’ll still want to find an inspiration photo that mostly matches your hair type.
+Feel free to try out bangs, facial framing, or even shorter layers you tease daily.
+But you’ll still want to find an inspirational photo that mostly matches your hair type.
 Curling straight hair (and vice versa) can eat up your entire morning.

 💯 The Top Haircut Ideas for Round Face Shapes